 Solos should be 3 - 5 minutes in length.
 They may be a complete work or an excerpt from a larger work.
 Choreography may be your own or that of another choreographer, however, applicants for the M.F.A. choreography program should perform a solo of their own choreography.
-Our sound system includes a CD player and cable for smart phone, laptop or tablet devices.
+The choreography can be in any choice movement style.
+Please provide credit information in the video link.

 The solo performance is optional for M.A. applicants considering the M.F.A. need to audition.
 Please let the Recruitment Coordinator know if you are an M.A. applicant and would like to perform a solo.

 Page last updated 3:00 PM, December 6, 2021